lkomenski/Soft204-Python-Final-Project--Snake-Game-Mod/README.md

 ## Soft204: Python Final Project: Snake Game Mod
 Final group project for SOFT204 class at Bates Technical College.
-We have modified an existing open-source Snake PyGame, including two visual and two gameplay changes.
+We have modified an existing open-source Snake PyGame, including visual and gameplay changes, as well as refactoring.

 ## Contributors
 Game modified with collaborators Leena Komenski, Andrew Riley, and Olena Volkova.